nannantest/test/README.md

 ### Compiling Singleton source code

-From the `singleton/g11n-ws` folder, run the build file using the Gradle command - `./gradlew build`.
+From the `singleton/g11n-ws` folder, generate the Singleton build file using the Gradle command - `./gradlew build`.

 The .jar files are generated in the `singleton/publish` location.
 For example: